 Figure 20.
 Summary of questionnaire responses for Guideline 5.
 Results reflect questionnaire responses received and are not statistically significant.

 Guideline 5 relates to the processes for collaboration between state agencies, regional water security planning councils and NMISC's planning program.
-67% of respondents indicated that they support the discussion draft language with no edits.
+Of respondents, 65% of indicated that they support the discussion draft language with no edits.